-North Korea heading for diplomacy gold medal at Olympics
+North Korea heads for diplomacy gold medal at Olympics: analysts

 U.S. Vice President Mike Pence, who attended Friday’s opening ceremony along with the North Koreans, said “no daylight” existed between the United States, South Korea and Japan on the need to isolate North Korea.

-A U.S. official, speaking on condition of anonymity, said more important would be how Pyongyang behaves after the Olympics.
-It has shown no interest so far in negotiating over international demands to give up its nuclear and missile programs.
+A U.S. official, speaking on condition of anonymity, said more important would be how Pyongyang behaved after the Olympics.
+It had shown no interest so far in negotiating over demands to give up its nuclear and missile programs.

 Pence cast one of the loneliest figures at the opening event.
 He remained seated when the joint Korean team entered the stadium, in contrast to Moon who stood along with Kim Jong Un’s younger sister, Kim Yo Jong, to applaud.

+Douglas Paal, a former senior U.S. diplomat under previous Republican administrations, said North Korea held the propaganda edge for now because, “it’s tough not to get caught up in the emotions of an Olympics event”.

+But he said it would be hard for Moon to keep up the momentum after conservatives at home and allies abroad remind him of what is at stake in the North Korean nuclear threat.

-The warm North-South body language not only fanned talk of a split between Seoul and Washington, it contrasted with a cold encounter between South Korea and Japan, an ally in U.S.-led efforts to pressure North Korea to end its nuclear program.
+The warm North-South body language at the Games not only fanned talk of a split between Seoul and Washington, it contrasted with a cold encounter between South Korea and Japan, an ally in U.S.-led efforts to pressure North Korea.

 Japanese Prime Minister Shinzo Abe, who looked uncomfortable at times during the opening ceremony, irritated his hosts by telling the South Korean leader that joint South Korea-U.S. military drills should be promptly resumed after the Games.